napari/napari-release-tools/additional_notes/0.6.5/highlights.md

 This a sizeable release containing a few new exciting features and a lot of bugfixes.

 ### EffVer and no more _alpha_
 It is our first release officially following the [EffVer versioning scheme](https://effver.org/).
-We also took this occasion to (finally!) remove the `Alpha` qualifier from the project ([#8288](https://github.com/napari/napari/pull/8288)), to better reflect the reality of the extensive production use of napari.
+We also took this occasion to (finally!) remove the `Alpha` qualifier from the project ([#8288](https://github.com/napari/napari/pull/8288)), to better reflect the reality of the extensive use of napari in production.
 Note that these changes are just formally bringing up to date the state of the project: our development continues as before!

 ### Define a startup script for custom launch behaviour
 Do you have a code snippet that you always find yourself running after you launch napari?
 No more!
 You can now put this code in a script and set its path in the new `startup script` setting ([#8188](https://github.com/napari/napari/pull/8188)), and it will be executed every time napari opens.
 It's just a python script, so sky's the limit :) We found it particularly useful for adding custom colormaps, setting up the scale bar *just right*, or automatically launching our favourite plugin on startup.